Beast Quake: Background

 The Saints came into the game as the 5th-seeded wild card in the NFC.
-Although they were the Super Bowl XLIV defending champions, and had an 11–5 record for the season, they had finished second in the NFC South division behind the 13–3 Atlanta Falcons.
-In contrast, the Seahawks had won the NFC West division with only a 7–9 record, making them the first team to reach the NFL playoffs with a losing record through a full season.
-Additionally, the Seahawks ranked just 27th out 32 teams in the NFL in point differential, and were 30th in yard differential.
-The two teams had previously met during Week 11 of the regular season in New Orleans, with the Saints winning handily, 34–19, causing many to speculate that the rematch would be similarly lopsided.
+They had an 11–5 record for the season.
+The Seahawks had won the NFC West division with only a 7–9 record, making them the first team to reach the NFL playoffs with a losing record since the Browns and Lions each made the postseason in the strike-shortened 16-team 1982 postseason.
+The two teams had previously met during Week 11 of the regular season in New Orleans, with the Saints winning 34–19.